Six Tips that May Help with Yeast Infections

-The most common cause is a proliferation of Candida Albicans, a type of fungus that grows easily in moist and warm environments.
+The most common cause is a proliferation of Candida albicans, a type of fungus that grows easily in moist and warm environments.

-1. Keep the area dry
+1. Keep the area dry to avoid yeast infections

 Infections caused by vaginal fungi develop more easily in overly moist environments.
 Try to keep the external areas of the vagina dry, making sure to dry well after showering or going to the bathroom.

-2. Using cotton underwear
+2. Use cotton underwear

 The fabric that your underwear is made of generally has a lot to do with the development of these conditions.
+If you’re trying to avoid a yeast infection, the kind of underwear you wear can make a huge difference.

-Fabric that absorbs moisture and prevents the area from breathing become a cultivation pot for fungi.
+That’s because fabrics that absorb moisture and prevent the area from breathing become a breeding ground for yeast.
 Underwear made from cotton are most recommended for intimate hygiene and to prevent excessive moisture and heat.

 3. Improve personal hygiene habits

-4. Avoid sexual relations
+4. Avoid sexual intercourse

 5. Do not use fragrances

-Using perfumes, deodorants and other fragranced products in your private areas affects the vagina’s microbial flora and also promotes fungal growth.
+Using perfumes, deodorants, and other fragranced products in your private areas affects the vagina’s microbial flora and also promotes fungal growth.

 6. Plain yogurt